-Currently, there are three FDA-approved devices on the market designed to treat obesity: Lap-Band Gastric Banding System, Realize Gastric Band, and Maestro Rechargeable System.
+Currently, there are four types of FDA-approved devices designed to treat obesity: Gastric Bands, Electrical Stimulation Systems, Gastric Balloon Systems, and Gastric Emptying Systems.

 The FDA approved the Lap-Band System for use in obese patients with a Body Mass Index (BMI) of at least 40.
 It is also approved for patients with a BMI of 30-40 with one or more obesity-related medical conditions, such as high blood pressure, heart disease, diabetes or sleep apnea.
 This device is indicated for use only in adult patients who have failed non-surgical weight-loss alternatives, such as supervised diet, exercise and behavior modification programs.

 The Realize Band is a surgically implanted device used to help adults (18 years of age or older) lose weight.
 The Realize Band consists of a silicone band, tubing, and an injection port.
 The band helps a person eat less by limiting the amount of food that can be eaten at one time and increasing the time it takes for food to be digested.

 Realize Gastric Band